Capitol Heights, Maryland: Government

 The U.S. Postal Service operates the Capitol Heights Post Office.

 Law enforcement

 Capitol Heights is served by its own police department.
-Chief Mark W. Cummings serves as the Chief of Police.
+Chief Darryl Morgan serves as the Chief of Police.

 Prince George's County Police Department District 8 Station in Upper Marlboro CDP serves the community.

 Transportation

 The primary highway serving Capitol Heights is Maryland Route 214.
 MD 214 extends west to Washington, D.C. (connecting with East Capitol Street) and east to Interstate 95/Interstate 495 (Capital Beltway).
 Maryland Route 332 also serves Capitol Heights, following an old alignment of MD 214.

 Community organizations

 The Capitol Heights/Seat Pleasant chapter of the Prince George's County Boys and Girls Club, supports the youth with after-school programs and athletic programs, along with mentoring boys and girls.

 The Capitol Heights conflict-mediation program focuses on resolving differences between youths in the area.

 Education

 Capitol Heights is a part of the Prince George's County Public Schools system.
 Residential areas of Capitol Heights are zoned to the following schools: Zoned elementary schools for the municipal limits are Capitol Heights, William Hall, and Doswell Brooks.
 William Hall and Walker Mill middle schools serve sections of the municipality.
 Central High School and Suitland High School serve sections of the municipality.